xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Questions
 - I am not clear how the constraints in the integer programming could ensure that all tasks meet with their deadline.
+ - Sovled, using LL model, as long as the utilization is no larger than 1, EDF can produce a feasible schedule.